mostafa/xk6-kafka/README.md

 - Support Kafka message compression: Gzip, [Snappy](https://github.com/mostafa/xk6-kafka/blob/main/scripts/test_json_with_snappy_compression.js), Lz4 & Zstd
 - Support for sending messages with [no key](https://github.com/mostafa/xk6-kafka/blob/main/scripts/test_avro_no_key.js)
 - Support for k6 [thresholds](https://github.com/mostafa/xk6-kafka/blob/e1a810d52112f05d7a66c12740d9885ebb64897e/scripts/test_json.js#L21-L27) on custom Kafka metrics
+- Support for [headers](https://github.com/mostafa/xk6-kafka/blob/main/scripts/test_json.js) on produced and consumed messages

+## Backward Compatibility Notice

+If you want to keep up to date with the latest changes, please follow the [project board](https://github.com/users/mostafa/projects/1).
+Also, since [v0.9.0](https://github.com/mostafa/xk6-kafka/releases/tag/v0.9.0), the `main` branch is the development branch and usually has the latest changes and might be unstable.
+If you want to use the latest features, you might need to build your binary by following the [build from source](#build-from-source) instructions.
+In turn, the tagged releases and the Docker images are more stable.

+I make no guarantee to keep the API stable, as this project is in active development unless I release a major version.
+The best way to keep up with the changes is to follow [the xk6-kafka API](#the-xk6-kafka-api) and look at the [scripts](https://github.com/mostafa/xk6-kafka/blob/main/scripts/) directory.

 ## CycloneDX SBOM

-From [v0.9.0](https://github.com/mostafa/xk6-kafka/releases/tag/v0.9.0), CycloneDX SBOMs will be generated for [go.mod](go.mod) and it can be accessed from the latest build of GitHub Actions for a tagged release, for example, [this one](https://github.com/mostafa/xk6-kafka/actions/runs/2275475853).
+Since [v0.9.0](https://github.com/mostafa/xk6-kafka/releases/tag/v0.9.0), CycloneDX SBOMs will be generated for [go.mod](go.mod) and it can be accessed from the latest build of GitHub Actions for a tagged release, for example, [this one](https://github.com/mostafa/xk6-kafka/actions/runs/2275475853).
 The artifacts are only kept for 90 days.

 ## The Official Docker Image